General Administration Information

 As with other benzodiazepines, midazolam should be used with extreme caution in patients with pulmonary disease and in patients with respiratory insufficiency resulting from chronic lung disease (CLD), status asthmaticus, abnormal airway anatomy, obstructive sleep apnea, cyanotic congenital heart disease, or pulmonary hypertension.
 Additionally, avoid coadministration with other CNS depressants, especially opioids, unless no other alternatives are available as coadministration significantly increases the risk for profound sedation, respiratory depression, low blood pressure, coma, and death.
 Reserve concomitant prescribing of benzodiazepines and opioids for use in patients for whom alternative treatment options are inadequate.
-If concomitant use is necessary, use the lowest effective dosage for minimum duration, follow patients closely for signs and symptoms of respiration depression and sedation, and advise both patients and caregivers about the risks.
+If concomitant use is necessary, use the lowest effective dosage for minimum duration, follow patients closely for signs and symptoms of respiratory depression and sedation, and advise both patients and caregivers about the risks.
 Hypoventilation, airway obstruction, and apnea are more likely to occur when midazolam is administered to patients with decreased pulmonary reserve, significant CNS depression, or ethanol intoxication.
+Cardiorespiratory effects may be more likely in ASA-PS III or IV patients.
 Hypercarbia and hypoxia after premedication with oral midazolam may pose a risk to patients with congenital heart disease and pulmonary hypertension.
 Carefully monitor respiratory status and oxygen saturation in at risk patients.
 For patients who are prescribed intranasal midazolam for seizure rescue and are at increased risk for respiratory depression, consider administration under medical supervision, in the absence of a seizure episode, prior to treatment.
 Counsel patients and caregivers on appropriate use at home.

 Midazolam can cause significant hypotension and should not be administered to patients in shock or coma that is not medically-induced.
 Use with caution in patients with cardiac disease, depressed vital signs, and/or uncompensated acute illnesses, such as severe electrolyte imbalance, hypovolemia, and dehydration.
 If hypotension develops, consider countermeasures including intravenous fluid therapy, repositioning, and judicious use of vasopressors.
 Hypotension may be more pronounced when midazolam is administered with an opioid; when given together, use smaller initial doses of both the opioid and midazolam and titrate the dosages in small increments.
 In addition, use midazolam with extreme caution in patients with poor ventricular function and elevated ventricular end-diastolic pressure, as it can compromise cardiac output and coronary perfusion.